SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">(0 + (8 - 3) + (6 - 4) + (18 - 2) + (13 - 5)) / 5 = 31 / 5.

     - Consider Shortest-Job-First Scheduling and Round-Robin Scheduling.
 Please prove that the total waiting time in running all processes under Shortest-Job-First Scheduling is always no larger than that of Round-Robin Scheduling with time slice equal to $1$ when all processes are ready at time $0$?
-(5pts)
+(5pts) [Spring 2011 5.(a)]

         <span style="color:red">Yes. ***Proof***: